OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 ---
 title: Create a Node.js Office Add-in that uses single sign-on
-description: 'Learn how to create a Node.js-based add-in that uses Office Single Sign-on' ms.date: 01/16/2020
+description: 'Learn how to create a Node.js-based add-in that uses Office Single Sign-on' ms.date: 07/30/2020
 localization_priority: Normal
 ---

-# Create a Node.js Office Add-in that uses single sign-on (preview)
+# Create a Node.js Office Add-in that uses single sign-on

 Users can sign in to Office, and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign in a second time.
 For an overview, see [Enable SSO in an Office Add-in](sso-in-office-add-ins.md).